rsyncOSX/rsyncuidocs/content/en/docs/newandupdatetasks/_index.md

 ##### Action

-- `synchronize`: default action for synchronize data from the source to the destination
+- `synchronize`: default action for synchronize data from a *source* to a *destination*
 - `snapshot`: saves changes and deletions prior to a synchronize operation
-- `syncremote`: synchronize data from a remote source to a local volume
+- `syncremote`: synchronize data from a remote *source* to a *local* folder
     - when adding a `syncremote` action, add the *local folder first* and the *remote folder as second*, RsyncUI will do the flip

-##### Catalog Parameters
+##### Folder Parameters

-- Local catalog: Required field.
+- Local folder: Required field.
-- Remote catalog: Required field.
+- Remote folder: Required field.
-  - The backup catalog may also be a local catalog on a local attached disk.
+  - The backup folder may also be a local folder on a local attached disk.

 ##### Trailing /